You are now in the main content area

 Explore the data

-In addition to viewing the charts, data can also be downloaded and converted to an MS Excel file or CSV file.
+In addition to viewing the charts, data can also be downloaded and converted to an MS Excel or CSV file.
 There is a download bar at the bottom of the chart.
 When you click on the download bar, select the format from the download options.

-The following data is provided in bar chart format.
-The charts have perpendicular lines.
-The horizontal line is called the X axis and the vertical line is called the Y axis.
 The Y axis in the chart (vertical axis) lists the programs, and the percentage of student representation in the programs is shown on the X axis (horizontal axis).
 The bars extend to the percentage representation of the equity group named in the title, in each program, ordered from the program with the highest representation to the program with the lowest representation.
-Three lines of different shapes run vertically across the bars based on the percentages they represent.
-The red circles indicate the representation of the equity group selected in the TMU undergraduate student population, the black diamonds indicate the selected equity group undergraduate student representation in the Faculty, and the dark blue Xes provide the community representation for the selected equity group.
-These vertical lines provide comparisons for the program representation and illustrate the uneven distribution of students in an equity group, within a Faculty, based on the program.
+For comparison purposes, data on the representation of the selected equity group in the TMU graduate student population, graduate student population in the faculty, and in the external community are shown at the bottom of the graphs.
+If a new program did not exist in prior years, data is only provided for the most recent year of published data.
+If a program has been discontinued, data is only provided for the years it existed.
+If the name of a program has changed, the program name for the most recent year of published data is used.
 Hovering over a bar or line shows the details.

 To protect individual privacy, data is only made available for programs with 20 or more students.
 To make sure that data for as many programs as possible are provided, students in the same program, but in part-time, co-op or other options, are combined.
 In addition, some related programs are combined, such as professional diploma programs in the Ted Rogers School of Management.
 In double major programs with less than 20 students, the data is added to each of the programs in the double major.